Written by: Keoghs Solicitors

 Your solicitor will then enter negotiations with the other side.
 The best outcome is that the insurers responsible for who caused your injury will admit liability and pay compensation.
 However, court action may be needed to obtain the fairest compensation possible if:

 Don’t worry, though – here at Keoghs Nicholls Lindsell & Harris LLP, we will guide you through this process, explaining everything every step of the way.
+Speak to our personal injury team for more information.

 This document is for informational purposes only.
 It does not constitute personal legal advice.
 You should seek specific professional advice before acting on the information provided.